deepset-ai/haystack-home/content/blog/pdf-qa-application-with-bedrock/index.md

 > Pipelines for indexing files into document stores are convenient when you need to add additional files to your document store.
 Feel free to rerun the pipeline with new documents whenever necessary.

-## **Building the Query Pipeline**
+## Building the Query Pipeline

 Let’s create another pipeline to query our application.
 In this pipeline, we’ll use [OpenSearchBM25Retriever](https://docs.haystack.deepset.ai/v2.0/docs/opensearchbm25retriever) to retrieve relevant information from the OpenSearchDocumentStore and an Amazon Titan model `amazon.titan-text-express-v1` to generate answers with [AmazonBedrockGenerator](https://docs.haystack.deepset.ai/v2.0/docs/amazonbedrockgenerator).
 You can find other model options in [supported foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids-arns.html).
-Then, we’ll define a prompt based on our task, in this case, to generate answers based on the given context and connect these three components to each other to finalize the pipeline.
+Next, we'll create a prompt for our task using the Retrieval-Augmented Generation (RAG) approach with [PromptBuilder](https://docs.haystack.deepset.ai/v2.0/docs/promptbuilder).
+This prompt will help generate answers by considering the provided context.
+Finally, we'll connect these three components to complete the pipeline.

 ```python
 from haystack.components.builders import PromptBuilder